-If you wonder how to finance a truck with bad credit, the answer is by paying higher interest rates.
+If you wonder how to finance a truck with no money or with bad credit, the answer is by paying higher interest rates.

 The lenders charge higher interest rates because your credit scores decide based on the credit score whether to give a loan or not.